kifj/jboss-syslog/README.md

  * loghost: hostname or IP address of the log server (default localhost)
  * port: port of the log server (default 514)
  * protocol: udp (default) or tcp
- * application: name of the application, (default "java")
+ * application: name of the application (default "java")
+ * facility: name of syslog facility (default "daemon")